wangrqw/5559CHNMUS/README.md

 Therefore, we would like to extract features of traditional Chinese music, feed them into a visualization system, and see if we are able to draw insights from the visualization as music performers.

 ## Previous Work
 Our project is a continuation of the work done by Shen et al. [2] In the previous work, the music is transformed into spectrograms, whose dimension is 501 by X. X is the number of time steps.
 Each time step is 0.025-seconds.
-Shen et al. trained two autoencoders to extract latent vectors from spectrograms: a fully connected autoencoder for single time step feature extraction (presented as note latent vectors), and a LSTM autoencoder for a sequence of time steps (presented as segment latent vectors).
+Shen et al. trained two autoencoders to extract latent vectors from spectrograms: a fully connected autoencoder for single time step feature extraction (presented as note latent vectors) shown in Fig 1, and a LSTM autoencoder for a sequence of time steps (presented as segment latent vectors) shown in Fig 2.

 <figure>
 <img src='figure/FC-AE.png' />